Shadasaadi/Vayar-interview-question/README.md

 1.at first we declared a dictionary to keep track of all the values

-2. second we iterated over the entire array
+2.second we iterated over the entire array

 3.then we subtracted the num from the target to search for its pair